gvajda/radio-paradise-song-notification/README.md

 On the first start, the app will prompt you to choose the location of the RP_Notify_Data folder that will contain your saved settings, logs, cached album art and the optional cookie file if you choose to log in and send song ratings using the app.

-The folder options are the following:
+The folder location options are the following:

 - **Next to the application (RP_Notify.exe)**
   - The default option